Will Turner: Dead Men Tell No Tales

-Video games
+Games/video games

 Will Turner appears in the Pirates of the Caribbean world, Port Royal/The Caribbean, of Kingdom Hearts II and Kingdom Hearts III.
 In the Japanese version of Kingdom Hearts II as well as in the movies he's voiced by Daisuke Hirakawa, who was also the Japanese voice for Legolas, another famous character portrayed by Bloom.
 Crispin Freeman provided the voice of Will for the U.S. version of the game since Orlando Bloom was unavailable due to the filming of Dead Man's Chest and At World's End.
 Freeman was also the voice of Will in the video game Pirates of the Caribbean: The Legend of Jack Sparrow and in the video game adaptation of Pirates of the Caribbean: At World's End.

 Will Turner appears in the video game Pirates of the Caribbean: Dead Man's Chest and in Lego Pirates of the Caribbean: The Video Game as a playable character in both games and was again voiced by Crispin Freeman.
 He also appears in the game Pirates of the Caribbean Online game as the character who gives the player their first sword.
 In the earlier versions of the game, Will urges the player to run and locate Tia Dalma after soldiers can be heard banging on his door.
 Will stays behind to confront them, drawing his sword.
 In the newer version, undead skeletons appear inside instead.

 Will Turner appears as a playable character in the video game Disney Magic Kingdoms.